liveprojects-mort/little_blue_app/README.md

 ```

 * Hey, presto!
-Little list is now on your device.
+The app is now on your device.
 You can step through it using VSCode, too.
 But you will need Cordova Tools installed.
 Make sure you 'attach to running app'.